PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

   -Dverification.skip
 ```

-There's script to make invoking this command easier: `run-testng-junit-migrator.sh`.
+There's a script to easily invoke this command `run-testng-junit-migrator.sh`.
 This script will:

-1. Run your TestNG tests and count the number of completed tests
+1. Run the TestNG tests and count the number of completed tests.
-2. Add the required `JUnit` dependencies to your `pom.xml`
+2. Add the required `JUnit` dependencies to your `pom.xml`.
-3. Run the `testng-to-junit` migration
+3. Run the `testng-to-junit` migration.
-4. Run the migrated JUnit tests and count the number of completed tests
+4. Run the migrated JUnit tests and count the number of completed tests.
 5. Display the difference in the amount of completed tests.